Category Archives: Computer

 What to Do to Be on Money and Coins

-When playing with my scanner and photo editing software to find out how to get around the built-in law prohibiting to scan money, I looked at the dude on that one bill and could not help thinking about what he did to become so admired that he now is on one of those pieces of paper that is usually called money.
+When playing with my scanner and photo editing software to find out how to get around the built-in law prohibiting scanning money, I looked at the dude on that one bill and could not help thinking about what he did to become so admired that he is now on one of those pieces of paper that is usually called money.

-Honest Abe managed to trample liberty with all his feet by forcing the south to remain in the union.
-They did not like to be in that union any more but Abe did not want to lose what they contributed so he waged a war to keep them in.
-As he was the victor he packaged his motives as “freeing the slaves” – but politicians, especially when victorious have always been very good at this kind of re-purposing.
+Honest Abe managed to trample liberty with all his feet by forcing the South to remain in the Union.
+They did not like being in that union anymore, but Abe did not want to lose what they had contributed, so he waged a war to keep them in.
+As he was the victor, he packaged his motives as “freeing the slaves” – but politicians, especially when victorious, have always been very good at this kind of re-purposing.

 Another dude that I just recently learned to see in a different light does not have his own paper bill, but at least he has a coin, and, as I remember, at least one stamp with his picture…